Car Accident injury cases can be very complicated due to the fact that every case is unique.

 However, what if the person who was driving one of the vehicles in the accident was not the owner of the car?

-This creates a unique scenerio that can actually complicate the process of filing a claim, although there are certain protocals that help to resolve this issue when it occurs.
+This creates a unique scenario that can actually complicate the process of filing a claim, although there are certain protocols that help to resolve this issue when it occurs.

 The main concept to understand when it comes to accidents of this nature is that Car Insurance is insurance on the car itself, rather than the driver.

 Therefore, as long as you have Car Insurance, your vehicle will most likely be covered if it is involved in an accident while someone else is driving.

 Likewise, if the accident was determined to be the fault of the other driver, their insurance will be held responsible for damages.

 But what if the person driving your vehicle also has insurance?

 If the driver of your vehicle has their own insurance policy, then that coverage will act secondary to yours.

 What this means is that your insurance will pay for the damages and other expenses up to your coverage amount, and if there is any leftover bill, the drivers insurance will cover it.